sonect/sonect-sdk-ios/README.md

 ### Payment Processing:

-In order to show available payment methods with your bank’s logo, you should assign an object that implements `SNCSonectPaymentDataSource` to the `SNCSonect.paymentDataSource`.
+In order to show available payment methods with your bank’s preferred details like name, details and logo, you should assign an object that implements `SNCSonectPaymentDataSource` to the `SNCSonect.paymentDataSource`.

 You must then implement the following method in your class implementing `SNCSonectPaymentDataSource`
 ```